Judaism: Most Popular Articles

 Sukkot, also known as the Festival of Booths, is a Jewish harvest holiday that falls five days after Yom Kippur.

-Purim is a festive Jewish holiday that celebrates the deliverance of the Jews from their enemies in the biblical Book of Esther.
-Purim is celebrated on the fourteenth day of the Hebrew month of Adar, which usually falls sometime in February or March.
+A festive Jewish holiday that celebrates the deliverance of the Jews from their enemies in the biblical Book of Esther.

 What are the Jewish High Holidays, or Judaism's High Holy Days?
 Are the Days of Awe and Ten Days of Repentance the same?
 Are Rosh Hashanah and Yom Kippur part of Yamim Noraim?